inspektor-gadget/website/content/_index.md

     fgcolor: '#08a2af'
     descriptioncolor: white
 quick_features:
-  title: What is a Container Linux?
+  title: The Inspektor has arrived
-  description: The introduction of container-based infrastructure was a paradigm shift.
-A Container-optimized Linux distribution is the best foundation for cloud native infrastructure.
+  description: All the tools you need to dig into the toughest problems on Kubernetes
   shape_color: '#FEEAEF'
   icon_color: '#F72E5C'
   features:
-    - text: A minimal OS image only includes the tools needed to run containers.
-No package manager, no configuration drift.
+    - text: A comprehensive suite of "gadgets" of investigate any issue
-      icon: container
+      icon: container # Need a flashlight image like from the logo
       shape: shape-blue-1
-    - text: Delivering the OS on an immutable filesystem eliminates a whole category of security vulnerabilities.
+    - text: Map low-level Linux resources to higher-level Kubernetes resources
-      icon: filesystem
+      icon: filesystem # Need an bullseye, maybe with an arrow like from the logo
       shape: shape-blue-2
-    - text: Automated atomic updates mean you get the latest security updates and open source technologies.
+    - text: Easy to use interface to integrate into your tooling
       shape: shape-blue-3
       icon: update
 highlights:
   - icon: 'lock'
-    title: Secure by Design
+    title: Get to the bottom of things
     description: Immutable filesystem, minimal footprint, automated security updates are just some of the built-in security features
   - icon: 'wrench'
     title: Built for Containers